mraggi/discreture/README.md

 	1 3 4
 	2 3 4

-Of course, you need to compile with the -std=c++14 flag: g++ -std=c++14 -O2 main.cpp
+You need to compile with the -std=c++14 flag:
+`g++ -std=c++14 -O2 main.cpp`

 Some tests show discreture is usually faster when compiled with clang++ instead of g++.
-Full benchmarks at the end of the readme.
+Full benchmarks at the end of the README.

 # Installation

 Discreture is a header-only library, so making sure your programs have access to the .hpp files (all files inside "include" dir) is enough.

-If you want a make file or something
+Just copy them to your project's include folders.

-To install, do the standard cmake/make dance:
+To do a system-wide install, do the standard cmake/make dance:
 ```sh
 	git clone https://github.com/mraggi/discreture
 	cd discreture